Are Microgreen Seeds Different From Regular Seeds?

 Not that you can’t grow birdseed, but the seed is stored, packaged, and treated differently.

-Birdseed is often chemically treated before planting, and most if not all of the commercially packaged sunflowers are labeled “not for human consumption.”
+Birdseed is often chemically treated before planting, and most, if not all, commercially packaged sunflowers are labeled “not for human consumption.”

 don't use bird seed as microgreen seeds

-This is a seed handling problem in that the FDA does not inspect the facilities that package bird seed.
+This is a seed handling problem because the FDA does not inspect the facilities that package bird seed.

-All seeds sold for garden or microgreen use have to be tested for germination rate annually.
+All seeds sold for garden or microgreen use must be tested for germination rate annually.

 Seeds sold for wild or pet animal use do not.